Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

-- Mild cases can be treated by avoiding cold temperatures.
+Mild cases can be treated by avoiding cold temperatures.

-- Standard hepatitis C treatments usually work for patients who have hepetitis C and mild or moderate disease.
-The condition can return when treatment stops.
+Standard hepatitis treatments work for most people who have hepatitis C and mild or moderate disease.
+The condition can come back when treatment stops.

 Severe cryoglobulinemia involves vital organs or large areas of skin.
-It is treated with corticosteroids and other medicines that calm the immune system.
+It is treated with corticosteroids and other medicines that suppress the immune system.

-Treatment may also involve plasmapheresis.
-In this procedure, blood plasma is taken out of blood circulation.
-It is replaced by fluid, protein, or donated plasma.
+A treatment called plasmaphereis is also used.
+In this his procedure, blood plasma is taken out of blood circulation and abnormal cryoglobulin antibody proteins are removed.
+The plasma is replaced by fluid, protein, or donated plasma.

-Most of the time cryoglobulinemia is not usually deadly.
+Most of the time, mixed cryoglobulinemia does not lead to death.
 Outlook can be poor if the kidneys are affected.

-- Bleeding in the digestive tract (rare)
+Bleeding in the digestive tract (rare)

-- Heart disease (rare)
+Heart disease (rare)

-- Infections of ulcers
+Infections of ulcers

-When to Contact a Medical Professional:
+When to Contact a Medical Professional

 Call your health care provider if:

-- You develop symptoms of cryoglobulinemia
+You develop symptoms of cryoglobulinemia.

-- You have hepatitis C and develop symptoms of cryoglobulinemia
+You have hepatitis C and develop symptoms of cryoglobulinemia.

-- You have cryoglobulinemia and develop new or worsening symptoms
+You have cryoglobulinemia and develop new or worsening symptoms.

-There is no known prevention.
+There is no known prevention for the condition.

-- Staying away from cold temperatures may prevent some symptoms.
+Staying away from cold temperatures may prevent some symptoms.

-- Testing and treatmentment for hepatitis C infection may reduce your risk of the condition.
+Testing and treatment for hepatitis C infection may reduce your risk.

 Stone JH.
-Immune Complex-Mediated Small Vessel Vasculitis.
+Immune complex-mediated small vessel vasculitis.
 In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
 Kelley's Textbook of Rheumatology.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 91.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 91.